Long range dependence of heavy tailed random functions: Introduction

-The goal of our paper is to give a simple uniform view into long range dependence which applies to any stationary (light or heavy tailed) random field $X$; see Definition \ref{def:lrd}.
-The appropriate statistic to study appears to be the volume of excursion sets of the field.
+The main goal of our paper is to give a simple uniform view into long range dependence which applies to any stationary (light or heavy tailed) random field $X$; see Definition \ref{def:lrd}.
 In Section \ref{subsec:CheckLRD} we show that all rapidly mixing random fields are short range dependent in the sense of the new definition.
 No moment assumptions are needed there.
 In Section \ref{subsec:SubGaussian}, the sufficient conditions for a subordinated Gaussian (possibly heavy-tailed) random field to be short or long range dependent are given.
+We show that the transition from short to long memory occurs at the same boundary for both finite and infinite variance random fields; see Theorem \ref{thm:subGaussSRD} and Example \ref{ex:e_x2}.
+This cannot be achieved using the classical definitions based on second-order properties.
 In the next section, the same is done for stochastic volatility random fields of the form $X_t=G(Y_t)Z_t$.
 Different sources of long range dependence are described.

-Section \ref{sec:lt} explains how the new definition is linked to the limiting behaviour of integrals $\int_{W_n} g(X_t) \ud t$ as $n\to\infty$.
-First, in case of $g(x)=x$ we indicate in Sections \ref{subsect:LTFinVar} and \ref{sec:mean-infinite-variance} that our definition of long range dependence and non-standard behaviour in limit theorems for the empirical mean do not coincide.
-This is not surprising, since the definition is supposed to capture behaviour in limit theorems for excursion sets.
-This is illustrated in Section \ref{subsect:LTInfVar} and Section \ref{subsec:LTInt}, where we have to develop limiting theory for integral functionals of random volatility models, including the case of limit theorems for the volume of level sets of $X$.
+Conditions for long or short memory of $\alpha$--stable moving averages and certain max--stable processes are discussed in the forthcoming paper \cite{Makoginetal19}.